Presonus Studio one vs Pro Tools 2021 comparison

-Studio One vs Pro Tools is our consideration for today.
-And beyond 2019 of course!
+Presonus Studio One vs Pro Tools is our consideration for today.
+And beyond 2021 of course!
 We will also highlight Studio One 4 as well.

 A digital audio workstation (DAW for short) is an electronic device or application software that is used to record, edit, and produce audio files.
-Using a DAW, you can create musical compositions, songs, speech or sound effects.
+Using a DAW, you can create musical compositions, songs, speech, or sound effects.
 Today the big question is Studio one 4 vs pro tools.
 Day by day, digital workstations become more advanced and add more powerful features.
 Version 4 of Studio One has been making a good name for itself.
 But pro tools already set the bar high.
-Artist have been using both tools widely if you know what I mean.
+Artists have been using both tools widely if you know what I mean.
+Plus, we will be getting into Studio One Artist vs Pro for 2022.

 Before we get started, here’s an excellent review of the two platforms by Alex Scott over at Consordini.com